 A Fuzzy Picture of One of Last Years (2010) Frogs

-Our records show that young frogs started to leave the pond in mid July back in 2009 and last year.
+Our records show that young frogs started to leave the pond in the middle of July back in 2009 and last year.
 We have yet to observe one of this year’s tadpoles having left the pond as a fully formed adult, outside the immediate pond area.

 For models and replicas of ancient tetrapods including prehistoric amphibians: CollectA Deluxe Ancient Tetrapods and Prehistoric Animals.